gnosisguild/zodiac-modifier-roles/packages/sdk/README.md

 }
 ```

+Functions:

+- fetch current role configurations
-It allows computing the calls required for patching an existing role configuration to a desired target configuration, covering permissions (allowed targets) and members.
+- compute contract calls required for patching an existing role configuration (targets and members) to a desired configuration
-It also offers various sanity checks and normalizations for conditions.
+- sanity checks and and normalizations for conditions

-### Layer 2: Permission presets
+### Layer 2: Permissions

-A permission preset is a parametrized set of permissions.
-It can be applied to different roles, filling in the specific parameter values for the placeholders in conditions.
+For authoring purposes it is useful to capture permissions in a slightly different structure:
+Rather than the list of targets with nested functions as exposed by the subgraph, permissions are defined by a flat array of entries that grant call right to an address or a specific function at an address.

+Helper functions offer a more convenient way for expressing conditions.

 **Example:**